-Spray Booth Type Measurement Location Average Velocity of Measurement Points Minimum Velocity at Each Measurement Point Enclosed Non-Bench At the filter face 100 fact nor minute 75 feet ner minute Open Face Non-Bench At the opening of the booth 100 feet per minute 75 feet per minute Enclosed Bench At the filter face Open Face Bench At the opening of the booth 150 feet per minute 125 feet per minute
+Spray Booth Type Measurement Location Average Velocity of Measurement Points Minimum Velocity at Each Measurement Point Enclosed Non- Bench At the filter face 100 5 - 4 75 5 - 4 Open Face Non-Bench At the opening of the booth 100 feet per minute 75 feet per minute Enclosed Bench At the filter face Open Face At the opening of 150 feet per minute 125 feet per minute Bench the booth

-- (g) (2) An owner or operator of a facility with chromate spraying operations that does not meet the requirements of paragraph (g)(1) shall: - (A) On or before January 1, 2023, submit complete permit applications to modify the spray booth to meet the requirements of paragraph (g)(1); and - (B) Modify the spray booth no later than 18 months after a Permit to Construct has been issued or January 1, 2026, whichever date is earlier. - (3) After demonstrating that a spray booth meets the requirements of paragraph (g)(1), an owner or operator of a facility with a chromate spraying operation shall demonstrate that the spray booth continues to meet the requirements of paragraph (g)(1) according to the frequency in Table 2 Measurement or Demonstration Frequency.
+- (2) An owner or operator of a facility with chromate spraying operations that cannot meet the requirements of paragraph (g)(1) shall: - (A) On or before January 1, 2023, submit a complete permit application to modify the spray booth to meet the requirements of paragraph (g)(1); and - (B) Modify the spray booth no later than 18 months after a Permit to Construct has been issued or January 1, 2026, whichever is sooner. - (3) After demonstrating that a spray booth meets the requirements of paragraph (g)(1), an owner or operator of a facility with a chromate spraying operation shall demonstrate that the spray booth continues to meet the requirements of paragraph (g)(1) according to the frequency in Table 2 - Capture Efficiency Demonstration Frequency.